ceguro/micrometer/README.md

 # micrometer
-Spring's Project with MIcrometer, Prometheus and Grafana
+Spring's Project with Micrometer, Prometheus and Grafana

 You must download Prometheus and Grafana - to local tests you can use dockers like these: